How the Simplest of Interior Choices Affect Your Mood.

 And, if we are considering how to create a mood in our homes, how our emotions come into play, then lighting our homes has to play a big part.

 There is much evidence for natural light playing a role in our happiness, and that it can aid illness and depression.
-Getting as much daylight into your homes, is going to be the best way of increasing happiness in our rooms, granted not always easy on our dark winter days.
-But, I’d encourage you to think about how you can get more light into your homes, perhaps if renovating, consider the number of windows you can have, can you added glazed doors?, or if not, how many window dressings cover your windows and by how much?
+Getting as much daylight into our home is going to be the best way of increasing happiness in our rooms, granted not always easy on dark winter days.
+But, I’d encourage you to think about how you can get more light into your homes.
+Perhaps, if renovating, consider the number of windows you can have, can you added glazed doors?, or if not, how many window dressings cover your windows and by how much?
 Can you open your curtains more?
 Simple changes make all the difference.

 Did you know light can affect your appetite?
 How quickly you eat and how much you consume?